Jaeha0526/alphazero_clique/README.md

 - Player 1 wins by forming a k-clique
 - Player 2 wins by preventing Player 1 from forming a k-clique
 - If no more moves are possible and no k-clique is formed, Player 2 wins

+### Avoid Clique Mode (Ramsey Number Search)
+- **Both players try to AVOID forming a k-clique** (inverted from symmetric mode)
+- Players take turns coloring edges with their color
+- Forming a k-clique in your color causes **immediate loss**
+- Opponent wins if you form a k-clique in your color
+- Game is a **draw** if all edges are colored without any k-clique (potential Ramsey counterexample!)
+- Use `--avoid_clique` flag with JAX implementation
+- **Auxiliary Loss**: Use `--aux_loss_weight 1.0` to penalize "dumb moves" that immediately form k-cliques
+  - Without auxiliary loss, models may waste probability on immediate-loss moves
+  - With auxiliary loss (weight 1.0), models learn to avoid immediate-loss moves (~26% reduction in dumb move probability)
+  - Recommended for avoid_clique mode to improve training efficiency

 ## Interactive Game Interface